 This Vermont native is a tough and beautiful silver-leaved willow that can grow to 10ft, but in my garden after 6 years it is still only 4ft x 4ft.
 Has wooly silver leaves and stems that turn gray during the summer.
-This plant is a female-flowered selection and I have recently obtained a male selection with delicate pink flowers that will be offered in 2017.
+Our first plants had a female catkins and we ßrecently obtained a male selection with delicate pink flowers (this is what we will ship in 2019).
 Grows wild in Northern North America from Alaska to Newfoundland down to WY, CO and SD in areas with cold winters and hot summers.
 Grows best in full sun and moist soils to which limestone has been added.
 Hardy to Zone 2.

 USES: small ornamental shrub, use in the front of a mixed border or in a rock garden; great in a container.

 NB: the drought of 2016 resulted in very poor growth in 2017, this naturally grows in swampy areas!
 I will have to create a new planting bed in the wettest area we have!
 I'd plant it in the swamp at the bottom of our property, but beavers would eat it as they eat all the other native willows there!

 S. candida growing wild in the High Peak Fen (Aapa Mire) in Colorado.

 Photo courtesy of Mike Kintgen, Denver Botanic Garden.